-Hi, I'm Joan Cusick – a documentary photographer who captures real people in real situations.
+Hi, I'm Joan Cusick – a documentary photographer who focuses on stories that bring generations together.

 I began my career as a writer and editor for The Commercial Appeal in Memphis before moving into corporate communications at Maybelline, FedEx, and Charles Schwab.
-I was always involved in storytelling, whether writing for the newspaper or managing photography for the company's annual report and website.
-But I wanted to be in the person behind the camera, so in 2013 I traded corporate life for a full-time photography career.
+I was always involved in storytelling, but I wanted to be behind the camera – not in front of it.
+So in 2013, I traded corporate life for a full-time photography career.

-I have covered events, documented business processes, and taken corporate portraits for clients including: California Surveying & Drafting Supply; First American Title Company; Lionakis Architects & Engineering; Probe Information Services; River City Bank; Uptown Studios; and Vanir Construction.
+Businesses: Sacramento area clients include California Surveying & Drafting Supply; First American Title Company; Lionakis Architects & Engineering; River City Bank; Uptown Studios; and Vanir Construction.

 Portrait by Brian B. Fox